-Partner Profit or Loss % Total Loss Share of Loss
+Partner Total Loss Share of Loss

-Alan 90 х 11/12 х \$1,200 - \$990
+Alan 90 30 \$1,200 1,200

-30 X 1/12 Х 1,200 = 30

-Bob 5 35 \$1,200 1,200 \$55 35
+Bob 5 35 \$1,200 1,200

 Cathy 5 35 \$1,200 1,200 \$55 35

 Certain cash basis items prorated daily.
 If any partner's interest in a partnership changes during the tax year, each partner's share of certain cash basis items of the partnership must be determined by prorating the items on a daily basis.
 That daily portion is then allocated to the partners in proportion to their interests in the partnership at the close of each day.
 This rule applies to the following items for which the partnership uses the cash method of accounting.